What is Lip Blush?

 No tanning beds

-If you are prone to cold sores, it is required you take Valtrex or antiviral prescription 3 days before and after your procedure.
+If you are prone to cold sores, it is required that you take Valtrex or an antiviral prescription 3 days before and after your procedure.

 Gently exfoliate your lips to take off the dead skin cells.
-Apply sleeping lip mask after each exfoliation.
+Apply a sleeping lip mask after each exfoliation.
 I recommend Laneige Lip Mask.
-Remember to not over exfoliate as this can cause irritation on your lips.
+Remember to not to over-exfoliate as this can irritate your lips.

 24 Hours Prior

-No coffee, alcohol, boba, tea.
+No coffee, alcohol, boba, or tea.
 Avoid anything that has caffeine in it.

 Do not exercise the day of your procedure and after it.